makevoid/rubymotion_it/views/posts.md

 <https://gist.github.com/2596291>

 ---
-# Adding an external framework to MobileRuby
+# Adding an external framework to RubyMotion
 4 May 2012

 open Rakefile